dkhaothong/dkhaothong.github.io/_pages/about.md

 ![](/images/demo/demo-landscape.jpg)

-## Features
 Hi, I'm Derek.
 I'm a Bay Area native with a background in digital media and cognitive science.
 I explore the fields of design, technology, and behavioral science to apply interdisciplinary perspectives to create multi-faceted products.

 My last name means 'golden mountain' in Thai.
 Outside of design, I love to and cook up tasty meals in the kitchen with friends & family.